jcolinge/BulkSignalR_companion/README.md

 with the code related to the ST section of the vignette providen inside [BulkSignalR package](https://github.com/jcolinge/BulkSignalR).

-<u>Note1 :<u/> R version 4.2 was used to process the data.
+*Note1: * R version 4.2 was used to process the data.
-<u>Note2 :<u/> By default, SDC-application-st.R works with the brain dataset.
+*Note2: * By default, SDC-application-st.R works with the brain dataset.
-To work with the Breast Cancer ST data, you need to change the file input accordingly.
+To work with the Breast Cancer ST dataset, you need to change the inputs accordingly.